-Google recommends that websites load in under one second.
-If it takes longer than three seconds, there’s the risk people might close the page and look for another shop.
-Thus, as you can see, the performance of your Shopify store directly affects how easily you can attract, convert, and convince consumers to return.
-And if you, as the Shopify store owner, are thinking about improving your online store SEO, then you should know that the store’s speed score is an essential factor in Google’s ranking algorithm as well.
+Google recommends that websites load in less than one second.
+If a page takes longer than three seconds to load, there’s a risk that users will close the page and look for an alternative shop.
+This shows that the performance of your Shopify store directly impacts your ability to attract, convert, and retain customers.
+Moreover, if you’re considering improving your store’s SEO, it’s important to note that the speed score of your store is a significant factor in Google’s ranking algorithm.

 What makes Shopify speed optimization so important?